 Their first outing at a track was in 1961 at a race that was held as part of the Oklahoma Arabian Horse Show in Enid.
 As any good trainer would, Karolyn—who had been Rajag’s only handler and trainer since he was a yearling—competed exactly the same way she trained.
 Bareback.
 According to Karolyn there was definitely some ribbing from the other competitors, but no one was laughing when Rajag and Karolyn literally ran away from the field to win by fifty lengths.
 In 1962 Rajag suffered what many thought would be a career ending injury, but the under Karolyn’s care he was soon on the mend and in the coming years they raced informally against many horses and was undefeated.

-It's in 1966 that Karolyn and Rajag returned to “official” Arabian racing at the 1966 International Arabian Horse Association races in Springfield, Il.
+In 1966 Karolyn and Rajag returned to “official” Arabian racing at the 1966 International Arabian Horse Association races in Springfield, Il.
 However, by this date, IAHA had established some rules about the race and would not allow Karolyn to compete bareback and so for the first time Rajag would race actually wearing a saddle.
 Karolyn had a saddle with her because while the premium book didn’t specify a saddle for the race, the rules for this race required that the horse ALSO compete in a performance class at the show!
 Karolyn and Rajag were going to compete in the Park class at that show, so cut back saddle it was—for both the show ring and the racetrack!

 This race featured a “walk up” start meaning no starting gate as we’re accustomed to seeing.
 As Karolyn understood it, the entrants would all walk up to the start line and wait to be started.
 But that’s not what it meant.
 What actually happens is that everyone walks up to the starting line and then takes off.
 Karolyn’s misunderstanding but them at a huge disadvantage as easily shown in the photo above.